-- (1) The structure or improvements on, under, within, or adjacent to which the equipment is collocated. - (2) Wireline backhaul facilities. - (3) Coaxial or fiber-optic cable that is between wireless structures or utility poles or city utility poles or that is otherwise not immediately adjacent to or directly associated with a particular antenna.

-Amateur radio antennas.
+- (1) The structure or improvements on, under, within, or adjacent to which the equipment is collocated. - (2) Wireline backhaul facilities. - (3) Coaxial or fiber-optic cable that is between wireless structures or utility poles or city utility poles or that is otherwise not immediately adjacent to or directly associated with a particular antenna. - (4) Amateur radio antennas.
 See also, Section 15-150(5) Towers and antennas constructed on residential property and G.S. § 160D-931

 ZONING MAP AMENDMENT OR REZONING.
 An amendment to a zoning regulation for the purpose of changing the zoning district that is applied to a specified property or properties.
 The term also includes (i) the initial application of zoning when land is added to the territorial jurisdiction of the town that has previously adopted zoning regulations and (ii) the application of an overlay zoning district or a conditional zoning district.
-The term does not include (i) the initial adoption of a zoning map by the town, (ii) the repeal of a zoning map and readoption of a new zoning map for the entire planning and development regulation jurisdiction, or (iii) updating the zoning map to incorporate amendments to the names of zoning districts made by zoning text amendments where there are no changes in the boundaries of the zoning district or land uses permitted in the district.
+The term does not include (i) the initial adoption of a zoning map by the town, (ii) the repeal of a zoning map and readoption of a new zoning map for the entire planning and development regulation jurisdiction, or (iii) updating the zoning map to incorporate amendments to the names of zoning district or land uses permitted in the district.